#INTERNATIONAL MUSEUMS DAY 2019

 On the back side there are two more bust’s – Queen Victoria and Mountstuart Elphinstone.

 A CCTV camera mounted on the top right side of the wall kept an eye on me and in between, four to five visitors made a quick visit inside and disappeared in no time in one flow.
 Quietly standing, I was still attempting to get a sense of the audio artwork and the concept of this Audio Exhibition.
 My five senses didn’t suffice or came together strongly to trigger the sixth one, to help me understand this art form.
-As a visitor it wasn’t clear to me if i was suppose to sit and listen to the radio output.
+As a visitor it wasn’t clear to me if I was suppose to sit and listen to the radio output.
 If yes, for how long?
 Any entertainment?
 A program chart could have helped.
-A better idea is that the curator of this exhibition should have been present to interact with the visitors.
+A better idea is that the curator of the exhibition should have been present to interact with the visitors, especially confused souls like me with little knowledge of such evolved art.

-The collection of this museum is average (my view) and a self guided tour can be completed in ninety minutes.
+The collection of this museum is average (my view) and a self guided tour can be completed in ninety minutes at an easy pace.

 Author: Vijay Malhotra, Mumbai